rtmigo/prefnotifiers_flutter/README.md

 ## Access the value only through PrefNotifier

-If you change preferences at the same time via `PrefNotifer` and via `SharedPreferences`, you will get out of sync.
+If you change preferences at the same time via `PrefNotifer` and via `SharedPreferences`, you may get out of sync.

 ``` dart
 final notifier = PrefNotifier<int>("TheParameter");